COVIDSchoolDataHub/StateAssmtDataRepository/Version 2.1/state code/Kentucky/README.md

 There are two main folders you need:
 - KY State Testing Data: Create one subfolder called Original Data Files and one called Output.
-- NCES District and School Demographics: Create one subfolder called NCES District Files, Fall 1997-Fall 2022 and one called NCES Schools Files, Fall 1997-Fall 2022.
+- NCES District and School Demographics: this folder should contain all NCES data from the drive.

 Download the original .xlsx and .csv files and place them in the Original Data Files folder.